Cubicake/RaycastedAntiESP/README.md

 RaycastedAntiESP is a packet-based plugin for Paper, Folia, and its forks that hides entities (including players) and tile entities (blocks such as chests, banners, signs, etc) from players if they would not be visible to a legitimate player.
+It is **unbypassable** by design, as packets sent by the server are blocked from reaching the client unless the block/entity has been confirmed to be visible.
-This limits the usefulness of unfair advantages such as cheat clients, freecam, xray, or pie-ray.
+This limits the usefulness of unfair advantages such as cheat clients, freecam, and x-ray, and completely blocks pie-ray.

 ### Supported Versions
 While the current "stable" plugin version is v1.6.5, it is strongly recommended that you use the [alpha-channel builds](https://modrinth.com/plugin/raycasted-anti-esp/versions?c=alpha) instead.
 Since v1.6.5, RaycastedAntiESP has been: